mogproject/hydraprimex/README.md

 ### Getting Started

 1. Read [Input and Output](https://github.com/mogproject/hydraprimex/wiki/Input-and-Output).
-You may use scripts in the `scripts` directory to convert file formats.
+You may use this [script](https://github.com/mogproject/hydraprimex/blob/main/scripts/create_trigraph.py) to convert file formats.
 1. Install a C++ compiler, GNU Make, and CMake.
 1. Run `make`.
 1. Run executable `build/Release/hydrax`.
 You may move this file to any path.